Everything you need to know about the Big Ride for Africa 2019.

 1 day challenge

-The course this year will include some hill climbs especially on the 160km route and it is therefore recommended that adequate training is undertaken before the event.
-Suggested training plans are available.
+The routes may include some hill climbs and so it is recommended that adequate training is undertaken before the event.

 What to pack

 We recommend layering up so that you can add or remove items of clothing to keep you at a comfortable temperature.
 Always make sure you carry waterproof layers with you and buy clothes made from a fabric that is designed specifically for exercise that will absorb sweat and dry out quickly.